VoidNetworkApp/VoidNetwork/README.md

 The Upside Down is a mysterious alternate dimension existing in parallel to the human world.
 This app allows characters in this fictional world to communicate across both dimensions.

-- **Goal**: Enable communication with alternate realities, blending location-based features with immersive communication.
+The goal of this app is to enable communication with alternate realities, blending location-based features with immersive communication.
-- **Related Apps**:
-  - **Pokemon GO**: Blends real and fictional worlds through GPS and the camera.
-  - **Discord/WhatsApp**: Real-time communication with others.

 ## Concept